Frequently Asked Questions

 Morning registration is at 8:30am for Primary and Secondary students.

-We place students in year groups based on their age on the 1st of September.
+We place students in year groups based on their age before the 1st of September.

 Click here to view school structure comparisons.